wilsonge/notes-app-challenge/README.md

-# Amplify TODO Application with bedrock
+# Amplify Notes Application with Bedrock

 This project was created for the AWS Teams 2025 challenge